 Established by the State Legislature in 1960, the California State University, Dominguez Hills opened its doors as the California State College at Palos Verdes in 1965.
-The following year, the college moved to the City of Carson on land that was formerly a part of the historic Rancho San Pedro, the oldest Spanish land grant in the Los Angeles area.
-The campus is organized into five colleges: Arts and Humanities; Business Administration and Public Policy; Education; Natural and Behavioral Sciences; and Professional Studies.
+The following year, the college moved to the City of Carson and was renamed California State College, Dominguez Hills.
+The campus is organized into five colleges: Arts and Humanities; Business Administration and Public Policy; Education; Natural and Behavioral Sciences; and Health, Human Services and Nursing.